pgudadhe/AXI_TLM_Power_Model/README.md

 ```

 ## Power Data Analysis:
 I ran multiple experiments on this model collecting data by varying these knobs individually or together.
-Based on the data I collected, this is the performance analysis I observed.
+Based on the data I collected, this is the PnP analysis I observed.

 ### References: